Kalkaji Mandir is a very famous temple in Delhi. People from all over the country come here to offer prayer and seek blessings.

 - Pujari’s performed archana and rituals on the turn by turn basis.

 - Tantric arti is held in the evening.
 Devotees meditate here as the atmosphere is very airy and bright with the light.

 - During the reign of Yudishthir, it is said that the Pandavas and the Kauravas worshiped Goddess Kalka in this Temple.
 It is also said that there is only a part of the temple left at present and the original temple destroyed with the passage of time.

 Kalkaji Mandir Timings

-- Kalkaji Mandir is opened at 4 am for the devotees.
-The Goddess’s idol is bathed.
+- Kalkaji Mandir is open from 4 am to 11:30 pm for the devotees.

 - The closing time for the Temple is 11:30 pm.
 The temple is closed after the arti is done.
 The Temple is closed with the regular ritual which the Pujari’s perform.

 - During winter, the morning part starts from 6 am to 7:30 am ad during summer, the morning arti starts from 5 am to 6:30 am.

 - During winter, the evening part starts from 6:30 pm to 8 pm and during summer, the evening arti takes place from 7 pm to 8:30 pm.
 The actual timing may vary as it depends on the Pujari’s.

 - The temple remains closed during 11:30 am to 12 pm for offering prasad to the deity Maa Kalka Devi